wizo06/japanese/docs/Fundamentals/particles.md

     *I am the one who is Japanese.*

     Because normal English sentences is already subject-prominent, when we want to emphasize on the subject the same way 「が」 does in Japanese, we end up resorting to phrases like "the one" or "the thing".

+#### Mark different things

+Now let's look at a scenario where the topic and the subject are different things.

+- 私はラーメンが好きだ。
+*As for me, ramen is liked*

+Here, the core sentence (the "comment" of the topic-comment structure) is 「ラーメンが好きだ」.
+You are expressing the statement that "ramen is liked", and 「私」 is the topic.
+This is how you express "I like ramen" in Japanese.
+It's possible to literally say word for word "I like ramen" in Japanese, but it's not natural.

+- 象は鼻が長い。
+*As for elephants, nose is long*

+In normal English, we might say "Elephant's nose is long".
+Again, it's possible to literally say word for word "Elephant's nose is long" in Japanese, but it's more natural to say it as "As for elephants, nose is long".

 ???+ tip
     The difference between these two particles will become more apparent and easier to tell apart as you do more **immersion**.